zahrahaji10/marketing-agency/README.md

 ## Technologies

-The following technologies used for this project;
+The following technologies were used for this project;

 - HTML
 - CSS